 HTTP Response Codes and Errors

 A successful response to a request is marked by HTTP Status Code 200 (OK).
 In that case, your application may get additional information in the header and the body of the response.
 Refer to the Response section of your operation's page to get the detailed list of returned information.
+Questions about the returned content can be submitted as comments in this wiki.
 The following table lists the standard HTTP codes used by Genesys Web Engagement Backend Server for a successful response.

 For responses with HTTP status code 4xx or 5xx, the response body contains an application-specific description of the error instead of a representation of the requested resource.
 The following table lists the specific errors that operations can encounter.
 This list is not restrictive; additional error codes could be returned due to external web servers and layers involved: